Diaspora politics in the United States: Foreign cultivation of diaspora influence

-In some cases, foreign governments, in hopes of currying favor from distant diaspora communities believed to wield valuable political influence in their host counties, have dispensed generous benefits to local diaspora kin or improved relations with the diaspora's homeland.
+In some cases, foreign governments, in hopes of currying favor from distant diaspora communities believed to wield valuable political influence in their host countries, have dispensed generous benefits to local diaspora kin or improved relations with the diaspora's homeland.

 Shain describes the Azerbaijan government's persistent frustration with the influence of the Armenian-American lobby in Washington and the lack of a viable Azerbaijani-American diaspora population to counter the Armenian's domestic presence.
 The Azerbaijani response has been to cultivate Jewish organizations in Washington as their counterbalancing allies to the Armenian-American opposition.
 The Azerbaijani ambassador to the United States described his efforts: